Greg Maddux: Chicago Cubs (1986–1992)

-Maddux established himself as the Cubs' ace in 1989, winning 19 games, including a September game at Montreal's Olympic Stadium that clinched the Cubs' second-ever National League Eastern Division championship.
+Maddux rebounded to make his first All-Star appearance in 1988, winning eighteen games, and then established himself as the Cubs' ace in 1989, winning 19 games, including a September game at Montreal's Olympic Stadium that clinched the Cubs' second-ever National League Eastern Division championship.
 Manager Don Zimmer tabbed him to start Game One of the National League Championship Series against the San Francisco Giants.
 He allowed eight runs and was relieved after surrendering Will Clark's grand slam with two outs in the fourth.
 Maddux believed that just before the grand slam, when Maddux had a conversation with Zimmer, Clark watched, read Maddux's lips (Maddux said, "Fastball, high, inside), and so knew what pitch to expect.
 After that incident, Maddux always covered his mouth with his glove during conversations on the mound.
 Maddux took a no-decision in Game Four; the Cubs ended up losing the NLCS four-games-to-one.

 After consecutive 15-win seasons in 1990 and 1991, Maddux won 20 games in 1992, tied for the NL lead, and was voted his first National League Cy Young Award.
 Free agency was pending for Maddux, but contract talks with the Cubs became contentious and eventually ceased.
 Both Chicago general manager Larry Himes and Maddux's agent, Scott Boras, accused the other of failing to negotiate in good faith.
 The Cubs eventually decided to pursue other free agents, including José Guzmán, Dan Plesac, and Candy Maldonado.
 After seven seasons in Chicago, Maddux signed a five-year, $28 million deal with the Atlanta Braves.